-Considerable research has been done to discover and understand the positive impact the consumption of California Prunes has on gut health, bone health, heart health, and weight management.
+Considerable research has been done to discover and understand the health benefits the consumption of California Prunes has on gut health, bone health, heart health, and weight management.
 The following abstracts summarize key findings in these and other areas.

 Browse by Topic: